Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

+Our updates and synthesis in this paper are aimed to clear up confusion that originated in the stream literature when moving from data-stream processing (treat each item in a stream at speed) to learning.
+Under learning, the constraints of item-based processing urgency is typically superseded by the importance of minimizing a loss metric, where doing so robustly in order to generalise to new data and doing so with high accuracy is more important than doing so quickly.
+Even if the time-granularity of delivery is in milliseconds (per instance arrival), model updates may be better carried out every day, week, or even be spaced many months apart.

-and match algorithmic strategies available in the academic literature to different problem settings and challenges for deployment, we conducted an informal survey among several industrial partners and research practitioners who encounter data streams from which they wish to conduct supervised learning; including the sectors of banking, finance, energy and smart grids, and medicine.
-This survey is loosely based around a list of assumptions, constraints, and other \emph{communis opinio} we found in the academic literature on data streams; roughly outlined as follows:
+Data-streams research has come a long way.
+We provide a historical perspective in \cite{HistoricalPerspective}, on the origin of the term and the constraints frequently imposed by data stream processing.
+While a myriad of techniques for different tasks and settings is already available, not all of them have practical relevance beyond academic curiosity.
+In order to get a clearer idea of needs and constraints as they appear in practice, and match algorithmic strategies available in the academic literature to different problem settings and challenges for deployment, we conducted an informal survey among several past and present industrial collaborators and research practitioners who encounter data streams in the context of which they wish to deploy supervised learning algorithms.
+Our respondents represented the sectors of banking, finance, transportation, energy, and medicine.
+While these interviews were informal and unstructured, our questions stemmed from various assumptions, constraints, and other \emph{communis opinio} that we found in the academic literature on data streams; outlined in the subsections as follows.